 Data Design is linked to current developments such as open data and big data.
 Here you will learn to approach and handle data from conceptual, inquiring and visual perspectives.
 You will learn to recognise, interpret and work with various types of data, examining them thoroughly using visual research methodologies.
 You will also learn to use various methods and tools that allow you to design dynamic data.

 The focus within Social Practices is on art and design that aim to impact complex social issues by (re)designing processes and relationships.
 What can – and can’t – artists and designers do for a social change?
 Our world, our society, now seems to be changing more rapidly, more broadly and also more intensely than ever before, confronting us with systemic changes occurring simultaneously in different fields and disciplines and on different levels of scale.

 The issues currently addressed by Social Practices are Cultural Diversity, Open Design, Gamification and Sustainability, four domains in which systemic change is particularly relevant.

 Cultural Diversity questions systems of living together; it focuses on the globalising and urbanising world.
 It unravels cultural, economic, political and social structures in order to create images or interventions that influence the sensations or behaviours of ‘local’ citizens of the world.

 Besides their own discipline, social practitioners also work in contexts of systemic and cultural change and are able to tweak methods of production as well as human behaviour.
 They are able to call attention to upcoming social issues and to face today’s and tomorrow’s challenges with a specific attitude and specific methods that are suitable for operating within fields of complex issues.
-They also know how to define, attract and connect multiple stakeholders in order to initiate new projects.
+They also know how to define, attract and connect with multiple stakeholders in order to initiate new projects.

 Read more information about what makes WdKA unique here.